cognidox/OfficeToPDF/OfficeToPDF/README.txt

-                                 none      - the PDF will open without the navigation bar visible /pdf_append                - append the generated PDF to the end of the PDF destination /pdf_prepend               - prepend the generated PDF to the start of the PDF destination /pdf_owner_pass            - set the owner password on the PDF.
-Needed to make modifications to the PDF /pdf_user_pass             - set the user password on the PDF.
+                                 none      - the PDF will open without the navigation bar visible /pdf_append                - append the generated PDF to the end of the PDF destination /pdf_prepend               - prepend the generated PDF to the start of the PDF destination /pdf_owner_pass <password> - set the owner password on the PDF.
+Needed to make modifications to the PDF /pdf_user_pass <password>  - set the user password on the PDF.
 Needed to open the PDF /pdf_restrict_accessibility_extraction - Prevent all content extraction without the owner password /pdf_restrict_annotation   - prevent annotations on the PDF without the owner password /pdf_restrict_assembly     - prevent rotation, removal or insertion of pages without the owner password